vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Aśvattha ? ); HV I. 876–880 (from Gar.).
 Navanakṣatraśānti-a propitiatory rite and worship of nine

-naksatras; the naksatra of a man's birth is called Janana naksatra, the 4th, 10th, 16th, 20th, 23rd are respectively called Mānasa, Karma, Sānghātika, Samudaya and Vaināśika; an ordinary man has to consider these six naksatras, while a king has to consider three more, viz. the naksatra of coronation, the naksatra that rules over his country and the naksatra of his varna; if these nakṣatras are affected by evil influences of planets &c. evil results follow in the matters denoted by these six or nine, e. g. if janana-naksatra is affected he may lose his life and wealth, if the coronation naksatra is affected the king may lose his kingdom; appropriate rites and worship may avert or lessen evil effects e. g. in case of janana-naksatra he should bathe with water in which kuśas are dipped and in which the dung and urine of a white bull and white cow's milk are mixed;
+naksatras; the naksatra of a man's birth is called Janana naksatra, the 4th, 10th, 16th, 20th, 23rd are respectively called Mānasa, Karma, Sānghātika, Samudaya and Vaināśika; an ordinary man has to consider these six naksatras, while a king has to consider three more, viz. the naksatra of coronation, the naksatra that rules over his country and the naksatra of his varṇa; if these nakṣatras are affected by evil influences of planets &c. evil results follow in the matters denoted by these six or nine, e. g. if janana-naksatra is affected he may lose his life and wealth, if the coronation naksatra is affected the king may lose his kingdom; appropriate rites and worship may avert or lessen evil effects e. g. in case of janana-naksatra he should bathe with water in which kuśas are dipped and in which the dung and urine of a white bull and white cow's milk are mixed;

 .
 D. 42